MMMZZZZ/Jellyfin-Migrator/README.md

 Encodings definitely compete with date/time formats on the messiness scale.
 AFAIK jellyfin encodes its files all in UTF-8.
 While I think that my script handles them properly, I did encounter various issues with metadata and subtitle providers when I used non-ASCII characters.
 So I'd still strongly advise you to not use any non-ASCII characters in your media folder and file names.
 Sad that this is still such an issue in 2022.
 (also, if you're reading this, it's likely way too late for such a recommendation).

+### Why is the script Windows only?

+The short answer: because of this part of the code: https://github.com/MMMZZZZ/Jellyfin-Migrator/blob/85c095f0ab1db00b7ec7a85718fefec9538a6888/jellyfin_migrator.py#L831-L836

+On Windows, paths starting with a `/` are not considered as absolute paths which is very convenient for this script because it allows to distinguish f.ex. between "real" paths (`D:/target folder/some.file`) and "virtual" Docker paths (`/mapped/folder/some.file`).
+On Linux however, both real and virtual paths would start with `/` and this method doesn't work anymore.
+There is for sure a way to fix this but I cannot see an easy one.

 ## Credits